Coder-2917/Arithmetic-Sequence-Calculator/README.md

 I have submitted this program in the [Cemetech Archives](https://www.cemetech.net/downloads), so for anyone who wants it they can find it [here](https://www.cemetech.net/downloads/files/2607/x3339)

 #
-Also, for anyone who found this program here **AND** wants the program **just** for their calculator, you can ignore Arithseq_Python_Port.py.
+Also, for anyone who found this program here and wants the program **just** for their calculator, you can ignore Arithseq_Python_Port.py.
 It's just the program ported to Python.